CSCI-362-03-2015/TeamIsntThisFun/README.md

 The testing framework should execute automatically and output a test report in a web browser.

 5.)
-In order to test the faults, use these commands in /TeamIsntThisFun/testAutomation:
+In order to test the faults, use these commands in /TeamIsntThisFun/testAutomation.
+The bolded init is actually '_ _ init _ _' with the spaces removed:
 >>> sudo cp PATH1/docs/__init__.py PATH2/beets/ui

 >>> sudo cp PATH1/docs/hooks.py PATH2/beets/autotag